 Alissa Hsu Lynch, age 54, has served as a member of our Board since July 2021.
-Since October 2020, Ms. Lynch has served as the Global Lead of MedTech Strategy and Solutions for Google Cloud where she works with Fortune 500 customers to transform healthcare through technology.
-Previously, Ms. Lynch spent 20 years at Johnson & Johnson working in consumer marketing, strategy, and general management roles, and most recently, from September 2017 through August 2020 served as Vice President, Medical Devices.
+From October 2020 to March 2023, Ms. Lynch served as the Global Lead of MedTech Strategy and Solutions for Google Cloud where she worked with Fortune 500 customers to drive digital transformation in healthcare.
+Previously, Ms. Lynch spent 20 years at Johnson & Johnson working in consumer marketing, strategy, and general management roles, and from September 2017 through August 2020 served as Vice President, Medical Devices.
 Before joining Johnson & Johnson Ms. Lynch was a professional modern dancer for six years.
 Ms. Lynch holds an M.B.A in General Management from Columbia University and an A.B. in English from Princeton University, is a member of the Board of Trustees of American Ballet Theatre, and is a Henry Crown Fellow of The Aspen Institute.
+Ms. Lynch earned a CERT Certificate in Cyber-Risk Oversight from the National Association of Corporate Directors in March 2023.

-We believe that Ms. Lynch is qualified to serve as a member of our Board because of her experience in consumer marketing and international markets, and executive leadership experience.
+We believe that Ms. Lynch is qualified to serve as a member of our Board because of her experience in consumer marketing, international markets, management and strategy.

-Tiffany Sullivan, age 47, has served as a member of our Board since July 2021.
+Tiffany Sullivan, age 48, has served as a member of our Board since July 2021.
 Since October 2020, Ms. Sullivan has served as the Senior Vice President and Chief Operating Officer, Physician Services at New York-Presbyterian Hospital.
 Ms. Sullivan previously served as the Senior Vice President, Clinical Integration and Ambulatory Services at University of Maryland Capital Region Health from January 2018 through October 2020, and as the Vice President, Community and Population Health from January 2016 through December 2017.
-Ms. Sullivan holds an M.P.H. from the University of South Carolina, Arnold School of Public Health, and B.A. in Biology from Columbia College.
+Ms. Sullivan holds an M.P.H. from the University of South Carolina, Arnold School of Public Health, and a B.A. in Biology from Columbia College.
 Ms. Sullivan has received many honors and awards including the Foster G. McGaw Prize for Excellence in Community Service and the Congressman James E. Clyburn Public Health and Health Disparities Community Leadership Award.